lealceldeiro/gems/README.md

 ### Item 37: Use EnumMap instead of ordinal indexing

 * It is rarely appropriate to use ordinals to index into arrays: use `EnumMap` instead.

+### Item 38: Emulate extensible enums with interfaces

+* While you cannot write an extensible enum type, you can emulate it by writing an interface to accompany a basic enum type that implements the interface.